-The bar code must be affixed in a visible and indelible manner, allowing information to be read by optical readers as provided by article 9 of this decree.
+The bar code must be affixed visibly and indelibly, allowing information to be read by optical readers as provided by article 9 of this decree.

-For locally manufactured products, the barcode is affixed after receiving a barcode number, issued by the authorized organization.
+For locally manufactured products, the barcode is affixed after receiving a barcode number issued by the authorized organization.

-Any organization carrying out products barcode coding activity, can introduce to the Ministry in charge of consumer protection and fraud repression (Ministry of Commerce), a request for accreditation to be responsible for issuing the code number with bars.
+Any organization carrying out product barcode coding activity can introduce to the Ministry in charge of consumer protection and fraud prevention (Ministry of Commerce), a request for accreditation to be responsible for issuing the code number with bars.
 The decree outlines in article 15, all the conditions and requirements for this accreditation.